Playing Rules

 1. A thrown dodgeball that is legally caught by an active, in-play member of the opposing team before it has struck an out-of-play area, the floor, or a teammate will result in the thrower being declared out AND the return of the first teammate in the catch-and-return line for the team, if that team has less than six (6) active players on the court.
 At no time shall more than six (6) players be actively participating on the court for a team.
 There are no stored catch-and-returns.
 Players returning as a result of a catch-and-return shall immediately return to the court from anywhere along their team’s sideline (subject to being hit and re-put out immediately upon returning to the court with both feet in-bounds).

-(Co-Rec) In a co-rec game, when a ball is caught by an active player, a member of the underrepresented gender must be the player to return to the court.
+(Co-Ed) In a co-ed game, when a ball is caught by an active player, a member of the underrepresented gender must be the player to return to the court.
 If both genders have the same number of active players on the court, the first player in the catch-and-return line shall return.
 For example, when a team has two males and one female active on the court at the time of a legal catch, the player who returns to the court must the first female in the catch-and-return line.

 2. Any airborne ball that has deflected off of a player may be legally caught by that player or by a teammate(s).
 This is a “catch save.”
 The catcher is safe and any players hit prior to the catch are also safe (save your teammate(s)).
 The thrower is out and catch-and-return applies for the catching team.